AdnanH901/Walmart_data_analysis/README.md

 ## Summary of Data
 Walmart's main database structure consists of three tables: features, sales and stores, with a total row count of **430,000**.
 A description of each table is as follows:
 - **features:** It consists of weekly data from 45 different Walmart stores across the US between 2010 and 2012.
-It includes features such as the local temperature, fuel prices, CPI, unemployment rates, and whether the given week is a holiday.
+It includes the local temperature, fuel prices, CPI, unemployment rates, and whether the given week is a holiday.
 - **sales:** Contains weekly sales data of each store over the years 2010-2012.
 - **stores:** Contains the store type and the size of each store (encoded as type A, B and C).